-Economics & Financial Literacy Half Year Credit .50
+Economics\ Half Year Credit 0.50

 This semester-long course invites students to broaden their understanding of how economic concepts apply to their everyday lives-including microeconomic and macroeconomic theory and the characteristics of mixed-market economies, the role of government in a free-enterprise system and the global economy, and personal finance strategies.
 Throughout the course, students apply critical-thinking skills while making practical economic choices.
 Students also master literacy skills through rigorous reading and writing activities.
 Students analyze data displays and write routinely and responsively in tasks and assignments that are based on scenarios, texts, activities, and examples.
-In more extensive, process-based writing lessons, students write full- length essays in informative and argumentative formats.

-Modern World History Full Year Credit 1
+Modern World History Full Year Credit 1.0